Potassium octachlorodimolybdate

 Potassium octachlorodimolybdate (systematically named potassium bis(tetrachloromolybdate)(Mo–Mo)(4−)) is an inorganic compound with the chemical formula K4[Mo2Cl8].
 It is known as a red-coloured, microcrystalline solid.
 The anion is of historic interest as one of the earliest illustrations of a quadruple bonding.
 The salt is usually obtained as the pink-coloured dihydrate.

 The compound is prepared in two steps from molybdenum hexacarbonyl:

 The reaction of the acetate with HCl was first described as providing trimolybdenum compounds, but subsequent crystallographic analysis confirmed that the salt contains the [Cl4Mo\qMoCl4](4–) anion, with D4h symmetry, in which the two Mo atoms are linked by a quadruple bond.
 Each Mo atom is bounded with four Cl− ligands by a single bond.
-Each MoCl4 group is an regular square pyramid, with Mo atom at the apex, and four Cl atoms at the vertices of the square base of the pyramid.
-The Mo–Mo distance is 214 PM.
+Each MoCl4 group is a regular square pyramid, with an Mo atom at the apex, and four Cl atoms at the vertices of the square base of the pyramid.
+The Mo–Mo distance is 214 pm.